DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

 * Type something and save changes in each window.
 The first application saves changes successfully, but the second fails with the following error message: *"Cannot persist the object.
 It was modified or deleted (purged) by another application"*.
 ### Handle the exception and reload an object
 * Open the `EditCustomerForm` designer.
-* Select the [LayoutControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraLayout.LayoutControl) component and add the [SimpleButton](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SimpleButton) control from Toolbox.
+* Select the [LayoutControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraLayout.LayoutControl) component and add the [SimpleButton](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SimpleButton) control from the Toolbox.
 * Adjust buttons' positions and sizes.
 * Rename the `simpleButton1` control to **btnReload** and set the `Text` property to **&Reload**.
 * Double click the `btnReload` control to add the `Click` event handler (you can use the **Properties** window to add it).